 Your Rights to Benefits for Head Injuries

-- A percentage of the wages you lost as a result of your head injury
+- A percentage of the wages you lost because of your head injury

-- Disability payments if you are out of work for a prolonged period of time due to your head injury, or if your injury prevents you from returning to work
+- Disability payments if you are out of work for a prolonged period due to your head injury, or if your injury prevents you from returning to work

 Brain injuries can have lasting effects that might be difficult to understand.
 For this reason, many employers and insurers might try to wrongfully limit the benefits you receive.
-It is important to have the representation of an experienced workers’ compensation attorney during the claims process to make sure you receive the full benefits you deserve.
+It is important to have the representation of an experienced San Jose worker’s compensation attorney during the claims process to make sure you receive the full benefits you deserve.